aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn-terraform/README.md

     ```
     cd eventbridge-pipes-ddbstream-sfn-terraform
     ```
-3. From the command line, initialize terraform to download and install the providers defined in the configuration:
+3. From the command line, initialize Terraform to download and install the providers defined in the configuration:
     ```
     terraform init
     ```